andrew-t/andrew-t.github.io/pages/domputer.md

 ---
-title: Domino Computer
+title: The Domino Computer
 permalink: /maths/domputer/index.html
+addTitle: true
 ---

-# The Domino Computer

 As part of the [Manchester Science Festival](http://www.manchestersciencefestival.com/) 2012, [Matt Parker](http://www.standupmaths.com) decided to demonstrate how computers worked by building one out of dominoes.